pmbrull/udacity-devops-capstone/README.md

 1. Run docker Postgres: `docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`
 1. Test to run a query with `sh post_query.sh "<my_query>"`

+* Configuration file for the application and scripts, can be found in `scripts/config.sh`.
+* Scripts are prepared to be run from the main repo directory.

 ---

 ## Resources